With Nova Scotia's reliance on coal, are electric vehicles the greenest option? | CBC News

 The utility plans to be 80 per cent renewable by 2030.

-Hughes said this means electric vehicles trail hybrids and plug-in hybrid electric vehicles in terms of lowest emissions, "but that is changing as Nova Scotia power changes its energy mix."
+Hughes said this means electric vehicles trail hybrids and plug-in hybrid electric vehicles in terms of lowest emissions, "but that is changing as Nova Scotia Power changes its energy mix."

 A hybrid vehicle is powered by an electric motor paired with an internal combustion engine.
 The battery is recharged by the gas-powered engine or through regenerative braking, which results in less gasoline being burned.